flyimg/facedetect/README.md

-facedetect: a simple face detector for batch processing
+# facedetect: a simple face detector
 =======================================================

 `facedetect` is a simple face detector for batch processing.
 It answers the